-- From 2005 to 2014, the number of new HIV diagnoses among African American gay and bisexual men increased 22%.
-But that number stabilized in recent years, increasing less than 1% between 2010 and 2014.
+- After years of increases, HIV diagnoses among African American gay and bisexual men stabilized, increasing less than 1%.

-- From 2005 to 2014, the number of new HIV diagnoses among young African American gay and bisexual men (aged 13 to 24) increased 87%.
-But that trend has leveled off, with the number declining 2% between 2010 and 2014.
+- HIV diagnoses among young African American gay and bisexual men (aged 13 to 24) declined 2%.

-Estimated New HIV Diagnoses Among Men Who Have Sex With Men, by Race/Ethnicity and Age at Diagnosis, 2014 -- United States
+HIV Diagnoses Among Men Who Have Sex With Men, by Race/Ethnicity and Age at Diagnosis, 2015 -- United States

 Source: CDC.
-Diagnoses of HIV infection in the United States and dependent areas, 2014.
-HIV Surveillance Supplemental Report 2015;26.
+Diagnoses of HIV infection in the United States and dependent areas, 2015.
+HIV Surveillance Report 2016;27.

-In addition to risk factors affecting all gay and bisexual men (a larger percentage of men with HIV in sexual networks, sexual risk factors such as anal sex, more sex partners compared to other men), several factors are specific to African American gay and bisexual men.
+Stigma, homophobia, and discrimination put gay and bisexual men of all races/ethnicities at risk for multiple physical and mental health problems and may affect whether they seek and are able to receive high-quality health services, including HIV testing, treatment, and other prevention services.
+In addition to stigma and other risk factors affecting all gay and bisexual men (a larger percentage of men with HIV in sexual networks; a significant proportion of the population engaging in receptive anal sex, or "bottoming," which is the riskiest sexual behavior for getting HIV; more sex partners compared to other men), several factors are specific to African American gay and bisexual men.
 These include:

 - Smaller and more exclusive sexual networks.
 African American gay and bisexual men are a small subset of all gay and bisexual men, and their partners tend to be of the same race.
 Because of the small population size and the higher prevalence of HIV in that population relative to other races/ethnicities, African American gay and bisexual men are at greater risk of being exposed to HIV within their sexual networks.

 - Lack of awareness of HIV status.
-Though African American gay and bisexual men report higher HIV testing in the past year than Hispanic/Latino or white gay and bisexual men, they are also more likely to be HIV-positive and not know it because of the higher prevalence of HIV in the population.6 People who do not know they have HIV cannot take advantage of HIV care and treatment and may unknowingly pass HIV to others.
+Among African American gay and bisexual men who have HIV, a lower percentage know their HIV status compared to HIV-positive gay and bisexual men of some other races/ethnicities.10 People who do not know they have HIV cannot take advantage of HIV care and treatment and may unknowingly pass HIV to others.

 What CDC Is Doing

-CDC awarded $55 million over 5 years to 34 CBOs to provide HIV testing to more than 90,000 young gay and bisexual men of color, with the goals of identifying more than 3,500 previously unrecognized HIV infections and linking those who have HIV to care and prevention services.
+- In 2017, CDC awarded nearly $11 million per year for 5 years to 30 CBOs to provide HIV testing to young gay and bisexual men of color and transgender youth of color, with the goals of identifying undiagnosed HIV infections and linking those who have HIV to care and prevention services.

-Through its Act Against AIDS campaigns, CDC provides African American gay and bisexual men with effective and culturally appropriate messages about HIV prevention and treatment.
+Through its Act Against AIDS campaigns and partnerships, CDC provides African American gay and bisexual men with effective and culturally appropriate messages about HIV prevention and treatment.
 For example,